Fury-Wilder Fight Jeopardized By Covid In Fury Camp: Report - UrduPoint

 Fury-Wilder Fight Jeopardized By Covid In Fury Camp: Report

-The US sports broadcaster, which has joint pay-per-view rights to the bout with Fox, said no official determination had yet been made but cited unnamed sources in saying the fight would "inevitably" be postponed.
+The US sports broadcaster, which has joint pay-per-view rights to the bout with Fox, said no official determination had yet been made but cited unnamed sources in saying the fight would "inevitably" be postponed, possibly until October.

 He handed Wilder a brutal beating in seven one-sided rounds in their second fight in February 2020.